zsoltikaa/SMDB/readme.md

 - **▶️ Watch Now**
   A "Watch Now" button that links directly to streaming platforms, making it easy to watch your chosen movie.

-- **📱 Fully Responsive**
-  The app adapts seamlessly to both desktop and mobile devices, ensuring the best experience across all screen sizes.

 - **⚡ Dynamic Content**
   Data is fetched in real-time from a MySQL database, providing up-to-date information at all times.